You Earned a Ticket!

 15

-College-ready rates have gradually risen in California, though very slowly.
+College-ready rates have gradually risen in California, but very slowly and with huge gaps by race/ethnicity, gender, and locale.
 In 2012, about 38% of the students who graduated from high school were college-ready as measured by completion of the a-g requirements.
-In 2018 the rate was 42%, and in 2021 it was 43.8%.
+In 2023 just over half did so.
 But the rate varies tremendously from school to school, from place to place, and from group to group.
-(Note: The Dashboard was largely suspended during the Pandemic, but statewide metrics for a-g completion rates were calculated.)

-Not all high schools offer the full a-g course sequence
+Some high schools don't even offer the full a-g course sequence

-The state's minimum requirements to graduate are not the same as the requirements to attend college in the CSU or UC system.
+The state's minimum requirements to graduate differ from the requirements to attend college in the CSU or UC system.
 Graduation requirements vary by school district, and not all high schools offer the full a-g course sequence.
-Of those that do, many do not make these classes available to all their students.
+Even if they do, course scheduling issues can prevent students from getting the courses they need.

 In the Ed100 blog: